 Place in a blender the bacon, tomatoes, jalapeños chipotle and cilantro.
 Stir into the pot of beans let simmer together for 20 minutes.

-Add 12-ounces of dark beer, such as Modelo Negro to the pot, stir and cook for 10 minutes.
+Add 12-ounces of dark beer, such as Modelo Negro, to the a la charra pot of beans, stir, and cook for 10 minutes.